cal-poly-csc530-2214/program-analysis-using-constraints-jiwon-parker-1/README.md

 After the installation, we ran simple example from the z3-solver documentation to see how it works (simple_sat.py).
 This gave us some ideas what calls we should be making to get the results we want to see (i.e. satisfiability, model).
 Then we created our own simple_smt.py file to test simpler yet similar expression that we want to run later.

+We worked on this assignment under the impression that lambda 1 and lambda 2 are x and y respectively.
+We aren't as confident if our assumption is correct or not since there were few parts in the paper that we had some trouble grasping.

 Second, we created a `VersionSpaceAlgebra.py` class to represent the concept of a version space algebra.
 This class has two attributes representing two different version spaces.

 In the `VersionSpaceAlgebra.py` class we provide three methods: